Pixens/Discord-Token-Verification-Sorter/README.md

 > - EV | Email Verified | The token has an email linked that is verified, it does not have a phone linked
 > - PV | Phone Verified | The token has an email linked, but it is not verified, it has a phone linked and verified
 > - FV | Full Verified | The token has both an email and a phone linked and verified

+Leave a star for my efforts!
+Send $5 on my litecoin address if you are going to skid.
+My LTC address: LPBUWzJ1aaFccTfnExCpQetJdwMy1VLZ8f